JuzerShakir/Image_Classification/README.md

 - `export/` : Folder containing HTML version file of notebook.
 - `result.png` : This image shows final results of the model.

-Template code is provided in the `image_classification.ipynb` notebook file.
+Template code is provided in the `report.ipynb` notebook file.
 While some code has already been implemented to get me started, I will need to implement additional functionality when requested to successfully complete the project.

 #### Dataset file